Checklist For Employment And Labor Lawyers

 I. OVERTIME ISSUES (SALARIED, COMMISSION, HOURLY AND PIECE-RATE EMPLOYEES)

 Salaried employees who work overtime but are misclassified as exempt are entitled to back pay for four years.
-Information Technology (IT) employees, especially those in the technical support positions, are generally misclassified if paid a salary with no overtime premium pay.
+Information technology (IT) employees, especially those in the technical support positions, are generally misclassified if paid a salary with no overtime premium pay.
 Retail commission sales employees who do not earn more than 50% of their income from sales commissions are entitled to overtime pay.
 Non-retail commission employees (loan officers, bank employees, recruiters, insurance salespeople, auto salespeople, stock brokers, and others) may also be entitled to overtime.
 Hourly employees who routinely work off the clock are entitled to compensation.
 Piece-rate employees are entitled to a special overtime rate.

-Are you not receiving overtime for work in excess of eight hours per day and/or forty hours per week because you are called a manager, administrator, or professional?
+- Are you not receiving overtime for work in excess of eight hours per day and/or forty hours per week because you are called a manager, administrator, or professional?
 Examples include computer technicians and other IT employees; retail store and restaurant managers and assistant managers, and office administrative personnel.

-Have you been “reclassified” from salaried to hourly without being paid back pay for the prior four years of overtime hours?
+- Have you been “reclassified” from salaried to hourly without being paid back pay for the prior four years of overtime hours?

-Are you not receiving overtime pay because you are a commission-based employee (not selling retail merchandise) such as a loan officer, stock broker, recruiter?
+- Are you not receiving overtime pay because you are a commission-based employee (not selling retail merchandise) such as a loan officer, stock broker, recruiter?

-Are you an hourly-paid employee working an “alternative workweek schedule” of four 10-hour or three 12-hour days” If so, did the employees ever (either before or after you were hired) choose this arrangement by a secret ballot with two thirds approving?
+- Are you an hourly-paid employee working an “alternative workweek schedule” of four 10-hour or three 12-hour days” If so, did the employees ever (either before or after you were hired) choose this arrangement by a secret ballot with two thirds approving?

-Are you required to run errands for managers on the way to or home work?
+- Are you required to run errands for managers on the way to home or work?
 Are you asked to begin working clocking, punching, or swiping in, or to prepare paperwork or perform other work after checking out?
 This is called “off-the-clock” time.
 If so, you are entitled to your regular rate of pay for all hours up to eight hours per day, forty hours per week, and premium pay for overtime.

-Do you work on a “piece rate” basis, paid on the basis of the number of tasks performed?
+- Do you work on a “piece rate” basis, paid on the basis of the number of tasks performed?
 If so, are you paid overtime for hours over 8/40?
 Is the hourly overtime pay equal to your total weekly pay divided by the total hours worked divided by half?
 Are you provided paid rest breaks and unpaid meal breaks?

 II.
 REIMBURSEMENT FOR BUSINESS/UNIFORM EXPENSES / IMPROPER DEDUCTIONS (COMMISSION AND HOURLY EMPLOYEES)